jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-filter-function.md

 - **Toolbar** - When any Column Filters are applied, it shows an Info icon which, when clicked, provides details of the Filters, with ability to delete or save them as User Filters.

-In grid whih support a Quick Filter Bar, the toolbar additionally contains a Check Box to enable the Quick Filter Bar to shown / hidden.
+  In grids which support a Quick Filter Bar, the Toolbar additionally contains a Check Box to enable the *Quick Filter Bar* to shown / hidden.

 - **Tool Panel** - Same as Toolbar above.

 - **Column Menu Item** - `Clear Column Filter` Menu Item opens enables all Column Filters to be cleared (only visible if Column Filters are currently applied).

-`Show / Hide Quick Filter Bar` Menu Item enables the Quick Filter Bar to be easily made visible or invisible (only available when a Quick Filter Bar is active).
+    `Show / Hide Quick Filter Bar` Menu Item enables the *Quick Filter Bar* to be easily made visible or invisible (only available when a *Quick Filter Bar* is active).

 - **Context Menu Item** - `Filter on Cell Value(s)` Menu Item opens enables a cell or cells to be selected (from a single column) and a Column Filter to be immediately created on those values.